doghouch/certbot-dns-bunny/README.md

 # Bunny.net DNS Certbot Plugin

+### ⚠️ NOTE: THIS IS NO LONGER MAINTAINED.
+PLEASE [CHECK THIS OUT](https://github.com/mwt/certbot-dns-bunny) INSTEAD. ⚠️

 ### Information

 This plugin is in BETA and works in conjunction with Certbot in order to issue wildcard (or regular) certificates.